plesk ext wp-toolkit --wp-cli -instance-id INSTANCE_ID -- plugin status

-Sometimes WordPress Toolkit does not detect plugin updates: inside WordPress Toolkit there are no newer versions, but inside WordPress dashboard newer version of a plugin is shown.
-Or vice versa: WordPress Toolkit shows an update, but the plugin page itself does not detect it inside WordPress admin dashboard.
+Sometimes WP Toolkit does not detect plugin updates: inside WP Toolkit there are no newer versions, but inside WordPress dashboard newer version of a plugin is shown.
+Or vice versa: WP Toolkit shows an update, but the plugin page itself does not detect it inside WordPress admin dashboard.

 The plugin page itself may not show any information about the update or show some version that WordPress itself could not detect if the plugin uses a different update mechanism (for example, a paid plugin can do so) standard WordPress utility may not detect this update or plugin itself does not see it since it is using different update procedure.
 In both cases, contact plugin vendor is required.

 It is possible to check plugin updates via CLI with the command like below: